vCloud-DFTBA/Viettel-Digital-Talent-2023/1. Containerization/Tran-Duc-Manh/README.md

  - Nginx

 I also offer to use Jaeger for tracing and distributed logging with EFK(not implemented yet).

+### What we're doing

+- Buy a domain from tenten.vn
+- Rend a server from FPT Cloud
+- Connect DNS from Cloudflare
+- Seft host 3-tier application on FPT server
+- Configure SSL certificate to secure connection

 ### How to use